 On Wikipedia, it says that Mr. Singh is 5 ft 8″ tall and weighs just 115 lbs.
-So he is very lean, but this is probably a result of expending lots of energy running and aging itself, not just CR.
+So, he is very lean, but this is probably a result of expending lots of energy running and aging itself, not just CR.

 CR Slows Down Muscle Aging

 In biopsies taken from people practicing long-term calorie restriction (age 58 ± 7.4), the gene expression profile of their muscles was found to be more similar to 30-year-old controls.

 Fauja Singh Diet Plan

-A great example to follow!
+Fauja Singh is a great example to follow!

 Many people today in their 60s and 70s are not able to do what this man has accomplished, but I think that more people could, if they followed this way of life.

-Check out the following on Fauja Singh
+Check out the following videos with Fauja Singh

-Calorie restriction in humans inhibits the PI3K/AKT pathway and induces a younger transcription profile
+1. Calorie restriction in humans inhibits the PI3K/AKT pathway and induces a younger transcription profile